Spanish Tapas & Paella with Chef José Gomez - Original Course!

-The king of one-pot wonders and effortlessly photogenic, the vision alone of paella on the dinner table immediately stirs up some excitement.
-We’ll break it all down including which rice to use, what pan to reach for, and how to cook this impressive dish totally stress-free.
+The night wouldn't be complete without the king of one-pot wonders though.
+Effortlessly photogenic, paella is an undeniable showcase dish.
+With the guidance of Chef José Gomez, our resident expert on regional Spanish cuisine, we'll break it all down for you including which rice to use, what pan to reach for, and how to cook this impressive dish totally stress-free.
 Just imagine relaxing over a glass of wine and some delicious tapas while the paella is simmering away on the stovetop, readying itself for you and your lucky guests!

 Frequently asked questions

 Please bring the following to class with you:

 Aprons will be available in our shop if you prefer to purchase them from us.